Abramowitz v. LakeFiled: March 26, 2025

 U.S. District Judge Royce Lamberth last night voided all official actions taken by Kari Lake between July 31 and November 19, including the reduction in force notices received by Voice of America staff on August 29.
 Judge Lamberth ruled that Ms. Lake was illegally installed as CEO of the U.S. Agency for Global Media, in violation of the Federal Vacancies Reform Act governing appointments to Senate-confirmed positions that are unfilled.

-Note to the staff
+Note to staff

 VOA director says congressional funding for VOA is a recognition of its ‘vital’ mission